Biograpy

 Cello

-Cellist Nadja Reich, born in Berlin, studied with Jens Peter Maintz at the Berlin University of the Arts and with Thomas Grossenbacher at the Zurich University of the Arts.
-She received important artistic inspiration through musical encounters with Kristin von der Goltz, Truls Mørk, and Alfred Brendel, as well as through intensive collaboration with members of the Deutsche Kammerphilharmonie Bremen, where she participated as an academy member for three years in tours, chamber concerts, and award-winning CD recordings.
+Nadja was born in Berlin and studied with Prof. Jens Peter Maintz at the Berlin University of the Arts and with Prof. Thomas Grossenbacher at the Zurich University of the Arts.
+In addition she received important artistic impulses through lessons with Kristin von der Goltz, Truls Mørk, and Alfred Brendel, as well as through her collaboration with the Deutsche Kammerphilharmonie Bremen, where she participated for three years as an academy member in tours, chamber concerts, and award-winning CD recordings.